Renewable Portfolio Standards

 * A REC is a tradable right to claim the environmental and other attributes associated with 1 megawatt-hour of renewable electricity from a specific generation facility.

 Which States Have Established Renewable Portfolio Standards?

-As of September 19, 2012, RPS requirements or a renewable portfolio goal (RPG) have been established in 36 states, plus the District of Columbia and Puerto Rico, where biogas from anaerobic digesters is potentially an eligible biomass renewable energy resource (see the map below).
+As of March 2013, RPS requirements or a renewable portfolio goal (RPG) have been established in 37 states, the District of Columbia, Guam, N. Mariana Islands, Puerto Rico and the U.S. Virgin Islands, where biogas from anaerobic digesters is potentially an eligible biomass renewable energy resource (see the map below).
 Louisiana implemented a renewable energy pilot program .